-1 tablespoon olive oil, plus more for baking the squash
+1 tablespoon olive oil, plus more for roasting the squash

 1 tablespoon butter